 The DAYLife project is run by KQuIP, in partnership with Kidney Care UK, Baxter and NxStage.

 Our partnership is underpinned by a patient focus, and all project work is carried out for the benefit of patients.

 The project supports multi-professional teams to learn and use quality improvement skills and leadership in order to work towards our shared aim of improving the quality and uptake of home dialysis.

 At the moment there is wide variation in home dialysis rates across the country, unexplained by the demographic distribution of the local population.
 At present, only a handful of renal centres have more than 30% of patients dialysing at home.
 In 2017, the UK Renal Registry reported that 4.5% of dialysis patients undertook home haemodialysis and 12.5% peritoneal dialysis.
-The project aim is to both increase the number of people dialysing at home and also to reduce variation between centres.

 Despite national professional guidance and patient groups stating more people wished to dialyse at home there has been little consistent progress in the last 10 years.
 For example, evidence shows that home dialysis can lead to:

 - Significantly improved quality of life for the patient – less time and resources spent in or travelling to and from hospital, and fewer lost working days

 - Improved medical outcomes, for example reduced hospitalisation rates, improved recovery times, improved overall survival rates and reduced incidence of depression

 - Improved knowledge, skills and confidence for the person living with and managing their long term condition